 2. They hide their face/eyes with balaclavas/black bars.

 Racists have been hiding their faces long before the KKK popularized dressing up in pillowcases, but in the current metal underground, wearing a balaclava or otherwise editing one’s face out of the band picture is a pretty sure sign that you have probably burned a cross or two at some point in your life (and not in a cool Satanic way).
 Basically, if all the live shots of your band look like this:

-Though, this doesn’t count corpse paint.
+Also, this doesn’t count corpse paint.
 That just signifies that the band members are secret KISS fans.